biancam5/music-app/README.md

 ## Notes:

-I thoroughly enjoyed building this Music app!
-As an additional feature, I've implemented a heart-icon to allow users to "like" songs.
+I had a lot of fun coding!
+I really enjoyed building this Music app!
+As an additional feature I've implemented a heart-icon to allow users to "like" songs.

 ### Technologies Used: